Supplier account management: what are the impacts on cash flow?

 Why is it important to master negotiations with suppliers?

-What are the elements that make up accounts payable?
+What elements make up accounts payable?